themagicteeth/dots/README.md

 i3 will need to be installed (install all packages):
 `pacman -S i3`

+## Rofi
+Rofi is used to launch applications, install it:
+`pacman -S rofi`

 ## Dunst
 Dunst needs to be installed for notifications:
 `pacman -S dunst`